 My mistake turned out to be a great one.
 This property was perfect.
 Even better I think than the one at Monkey Forest.
 It was secluded and so quiet.
 We had a private villa with a pool overlooking rice fields (pic).
 The other one was right in the city center.
 We really got to know the small staff there in just four days and was sad to leave.
 Eleanor is dying to go back, and when we do, we’ll stay there again.

 -I proposed to Eleanor in Bali, so it make the trip more memorable.
+In order to do that, I had to figure out how to buy a diamond.
 She wanted an Elvis wedding and I gave her what she wanted.
 If you’re ever looking for a quick fun wedding, Las Vegas is the way to go.

 -I’m happy about the T-shirt because I have wanted to create a T-shirt line for about four years.
 Next year, I plan on adding more designs.
 Stay tuned!

 I’m most proud of these three accomplishments from last year:

 - Started this blog, Get Busy Living, and still going strong!

 - Started work on my iPhone app and released it for sale eight months later.